sagemath/trac_to_gh/Issue 446.md

 # Issue 446: in latest version of the notebook interactive documenation doesn't "interact" at all.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/446

 Original creator: was